lgatto/TeachingMaterial/R/intro.md

 ```

-It is of course possible to download and install packages using the
+It is of course possible to download and install packages using
-same `install.packages` function.
+`install.packages(, repo = NULL)`.
 However, this will force you to
 handle all dependencies (and there can be many) manually too.

 It is also possible to install packages from